my-little-dev-blog/site/posts/how-to-enable-anyone-to-use-what-you-built-in-R-from-ChatGPT.md

 You may need to install Plumber and its dependencies first, if this is your first time using it.

-# Step 4: Turn your Plumber API into a web service using Google Cloud
+# Step 4: Turn your Plumber API into a publicly accessible web service using Google Cloud

 ## Step 4.1: Log into your Google account